igorpetrov/arch-linux-configuration-guide/README.md

 - X Window Server and Gnome DE
 - user with sudo rights and home folder

-Notice that some of instructions are incompatible to KDE, XFCE and other DEs.
+Note that some of instructions are incompatible to KDE, XFCE and other DEs.

 *Beware to just copy and paste commands and revise to Arch Wiki in relation to unique parameters of your system.*

-## Add new repositories to pacman
+## Add new repositories to `pacman`

 Edit `/etc/pacman.conf`: